jcwoods/DataRake/README.md

 To run:

-    python3 datarake.py <rootdomain> file1 [[file2]...]
+    python3 datarake.py <path>

-For recursive operation, consider:

-    find /path/to/data -type f -print0 | xargs -0 python3 datarake.py mydomain.com

 Pipe-delimited output includes filename, line number, match type, and match value.
 This data is easily imported into your favorite spreadsheet.

 TODO:
 * Package as a real python module ;)
 * Add a configuration file and command line options.
-* Add native directory scanning (break reliance on external find command)
-* Support whitelist or blacklist of file extensions.
+* Support whitelist or blacklist of file extensions per-Rake.
 * Support "git clone" of repositories rather than local files only.
 * Include scanning for JDBC URL patterns
-* Look for PGP headers on private keys (eg, -----BEGIN (EC|DSA|RSA) PRIVATE KEY-----)
-* Change the hostname object to include an initializer which REQIRES a user/pass to be present for a hit.
-* Find a data sciency way to reduce false positives.
+* (maybe) find a data sciency way to reduce false positives.
 Generating labelled data is fairly easy...
+* Add context-aware Rakes (eg, use a C-tuned regex when searching C files for passwords).